Ten Principles of Intuitive Eating

 Respect Your Body

 All too often, we are quick to judge our body rather than appreciate it.
 Take time to appreciate what your body does for you and what it allows you to do.
 It can be extremely difficult to honor your body when you are harsh and critical of it.
 Need some body loving inspiration?
-Check out these blog posts - here, here, here and here.
+Check out these blog posts - read more about spreading body kindness and learn more about what healthy looks like.

 The last principle, for a reason, as nutrition should not be a major consideration until you’ve worked on ditching the diet mentality and healing your relationship with food.
 Gentle nutrition is about considering how food makes you feel, with balance, variety, and enjoyable foods.
 You wouldn’t feel so great if all you ate was donuts, just like you would be lacking if you only ate salads.
 Making small shifts and focusing on the overall eating pattern will be a lot more impactful overall than any diet.